 The Opium Poppy seeds contain trace amounts of opioids, so be careful if you're using them in the culinary arts, or if you may be drug tested.
 They also produce melatonin, a neurochemical synthesized by the pineal gland.
 Myself and others consider them an oneirogen.
 They are mentioned time and time again in literature for this purpose, with reliable source.
 Melatonin induces sleep, and from my experiences, may be the source of its oneirogenic potential.
 It's hard to find real Poppy seeds, but Star has done it.
-Authentic, viable, and cooler than ever, we offer you the highest grade Poppy seed on the market.
+Authentic, legal, and cooler than ever, we offer you the highest grade Poppy seed on the market.
 Our statements are backed up via the academic citations below.
+By ordering you agree not to plant these seeds and abide by all laws.
+They are legal to consume as is and own.
+Check out this fascinating video on the Opium Poppy via the RareSeeds YouTube channel.

 Hayes, L. W., Krasselt, W. G., & Mueggler, P. A. (1987).
 Concentrations of morphine and codeine in serum and urine after ingestion of poppy seeds.
 Clinical chemistry, 33(6), 806-808.